Low-risk Human Research Ethics Subcommittee

 How do I make changes to my application after the final approval?

-Changes cannot be made or implemented to your project prior to receiving an amendment approval letter from the FMHS Low-risk Ethics Subcommittee Chair.
+Submit the amendment for review via HREMS.
+There are no submission deadlines for amendments.
+Note: Changes cannot be made or implemented to your project prior to receiving an amendment approval email notification.

 How long does it take to review an amendment request?

 Between 7-10 working days.
-Notification of the outcome is made via email to the nominated contact person.
+Notification of the outcome is sent by email to all listed Macquarie University research personnel via their Macquarie email address.
 This process may take some time, depending on the information that is supplied, the time taken to review the proposed amendment and if further information is required.

-Occasionally some changes go beyond the remit of the original HREC approval and you will be advised to submit the proposed changes as a new application.
+Occasionally some changes go beyond the remit of the original HREC approval and investigators will be advised to submit the proposed changes as a new application.

-As a condition of your ethics approval, you are advised in your final approval letter, that you are required to submit an ‘Annual or final report’ for the duration of your project.
+As a condition of your ethics approval, investigators are advised in the final approval letter, that they are required to submit an ‘Annual or final report’ for the duration of the project.

 Failure to comply with your reporting requirements by the due date may result in your ethics approval being suspended or cancelled.
-If ethics approval is withdrawn, a researcher must immediately stop all research activities.
+If ethics approval is withdrawn, investigators must immediately stop all research activities.

-Reports must be signed by the chief investigator, or if you are a student, by the project supervisor.
-An email from the supervisor or chief investigator (if this is not a student) will be accepted in lieu of a signature.
-Forms signed by students will not be accepted.
+Reports must be digitally signed off by the chief investigator, or if you are a student, by the project supervisor.

 How do I know if I should submit an annual or a final report?

-Select annual report if you are still collecting data from your participants or are in contact with your participants (for instance, you are sending transcripts for verification).
-Once reviewed and accepted by the FMHS Subcommittee, the report will be filed, and you will be advised by email that your annual report has been approved.
+Select annual report if data is still being collected from participants or if you are in contact with your participants (for instance, you are sending transcripts for verification).
+Once reviewed and accepted by the FMHS Subcommittee, the report will be filed, and all Macquarie listed research personnel will be advised via email the annual report has been approved.

 An adverse event may be a harmful, unpleasant, or undesirable response, reaction, or outcome experienced by a research participant or even a researcher.
 All adverse events must be reported to the approving ethics committee within 72 hours of the event occurring.

-For further information on adverse events and how to report an incident, please visit the Human Ethics post approvals webpage.
+For further information on adverse events and how to report an incident, please visit Human Ethics post approvals.

 Resources for human ethics

-Tracked changes: What are they, how do I do it, why is it necessary?
+Tracked changes in Word documents: What are they, how do I do it, why is it necessary?

-When you submit an ethics application you may receive feedback from the Subcommittee advising that changes must be made before it is approved, and to supply both tracked and clean versions of your documents.
-When you turn on ‘track changes’ before editing in your document, Microsoft Word automatically marks up and shows any changes that are made to the document.
-This tracking allows the Subcommittee members to clearly see where and what edits have been made, and aids to reduce the application reviewing time.
+When you submit an ethics application you may receive feedback from the subcommittee advising that changes must be made before it is approved, and to resubmit both tracked versions of your documents.
+When you turn on track changes [327KB PDF] before editing your document, Microsoft Word automatically marks up and shows any changes that are made to the document.
+This tracking allows the subcommittee members to clearly see where and what edits have been made, and aids to reduce the application reviewing time.

 How do I become a member of the FMHS Low-risk Subcommittee?